Visiting Göbekli Tepe, Turkey: What I Wish I Knew Before I Went

 Gobeklitepe, Sanliurfa - 16 July 2023: Tourists visiting Gobeklitepe ruins, whose dates go back to 10000 B.C., known as the oldest and largest center of worship in history.

-Göbeklitepe was discovered in the 1960s, but detailed exploration didn’t begin until the mid-1990s.
-This archaeological marvel has transformed our understanding of prehistoric human life.
 The site is estimated to be around 12,000 years old, dating back to the Pre-Pottery Neolithic period.
-It signals not just the advent of agriculture but suggests sophisticated societal structures and ceremonial practices long before the emergence of settled farming communities.
+It signals not only the advent of agriculture but also sophisticated societal structures and ceremonial practices, long before the emergence of settled farming communities.

 The discovery of Göbeklitepe is also pretty interesting.
 Initially, its significance was underappreciated, as excavators presumed it was merely a burial mound.
-However, paleontologist Klaus Schmidt, who led the excavation efforts, recognized its extraordinary potential.
+However, archaeologist Klaus Schmidt, who led the excavation efforts, recognized its extraordinary potential.

 A tall stone pillar with engravings stands surrounded by smaller stones and excavated earth, reminiscent of the ancient wonders like Göbekli Tepe at an archaeological site.